invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

 This distribution is changing rapidly, and we add new features on a daily basis.
 To update to the latest released version (recommended), run the `update.sh` (Linux/Mac) or `update.bat` (Windows) scripts.
-This will fetch the latest release and re-run the `configure_invokeai` script to download any updated models files that may be needed.
+This will fetch the latest release and re-run the `invokeai-configure` script to download any updated models files that may be needed.
 You can also use this to add additional models that you did not select at installation time.

 You can now close the developer console and run `invoke` as before.
-If you get complaints about missing models, then you may need to do the additional step of running `configure_invokeai.py`.
+If you get complaints about missing models, then you may need to do the additional step of running `invokeai-configure`.
 This happens relatively infrequently.
-To do this, simply open up the developer's console again and type `python scripts/configure_invokeai.py`.
+To do this, simply open up the developer's console again and type `invokeai-configure`.

 You may also use the `update` script to install any selected version of InvokeAI.
 From https://github.com/invoke-ai/InvokeAI, navigate to the zip file